randovania/Super-Duper-Metroid/README.md

 # Building
 Requires an adequate version of python
 Steps:
-1.)
-Clone this repository
+1. Clone this repository
-2.)
-Open a terminal in the repository's root
+2. Open a terminal in the repository's root
-3.)
-Create a virtual environment by running `py -3.9 -m venv venv`
+3. Create a virtual environment by running `python -m venv venv`
-4.)
-Open virtual environment with `venv\scripts\activate`
+4. Activate the virtual environment with `call venv/bin/activate` on Windows or `source venv/bin/activate` on Unix-based systems
-5.)
-Install requirements by running `python -m pip install -r requirements.txt`
+5. Install requirements by running `python -m pip install -r requirements.txt`
-6.)
-Build Cython code by running `python setup.py`
+6. Build Cython code by running `python setup.py`.
-7.)
-Install as editable by running `py -3.9 -m pip install -e .`
+7. Install as editable by running `python -m pip install -e .`

 You can now run scripts from the project from terminal, using the virtual environment.
+Or run `python -m Super-Duper-Metroid` to patch the game via a CLI interface.

 # Credit
 Credit goes to Samuel Roy for writing most of this code.